avipowar/DevTinder/README.md

     - We cannot add skills more tha  10

     - Explore Validator library function and use validator functions for PASSWORD, EMAIL, PHOTO_URL

+# EP:9 Encrypting Password

+    - Before Create a new instance of User Validate your data => signUp API => Use Helper Function to do that
+    - Install bcrypt package
+    - Encrypt your password => Create a user with bcrypt.hash() and save the user in database with encrypted password